These are the pronouns that students currently use and want their faculty to use when referring to them.

-This may be particularly useful for those students who do not identify as male or female or by the gendered pronouns found in many languages.
+This may be particularly useful for those students who do not identify as men and women or by the gendered pronouns found in many languages.
 For example, many gender non-binary students use gender-neutral pronouns such as they/them/theirs or use multiple pronouns, for example, she/her/hers and they/them/theirs.

 Students who have gender-neutral names may also find this option useful.

 A person's pronouns are shared to avoid assumptions about how someone would like to be referred to in the third person.
-In particular, this may be true for students who are gender non-binary, have names that are gender neutral or are from a language that is unfamiliar to faculty.
+Everyone has pronouns and everyone benefits from the normalization of sharing our pronouns because it interrupts gender stereotyping and expectations.
+In addition, explicitly sharing pronouns can facilitate communication for people with gender neutral names and whose native language is unfamiliar to faculty and classmates.

 Once registered, pronouns will appear in a course, they will appear in the students’ “Your Info” and “Class Info.”
 You can also access students’ name recordings here.
 Not all University systems are connected to each other, and not all information within University systems is automatically shared with other University community members.

 Students’ parents (or emergency contacts) will not see this information, nor will it appear on their transcript.
 Students’ will only have to register their pronouns and name recording once for all courses they are enrolled in.

 This function should be enabled by default for all classes on Courseworks.
 If you are having difficulty finding or enabling the Name and Pronoun Recordings function, the following steps should remedy this issue: